torokernel/torokernel/README.md

 # torokernel
-This repo contains the code of toro kernel - a unikernel for freepascal applications.
+This repo contains the code of toro kernel.
 Please visit [here](https://github.com/MatiasVara/torokernel/wiki/How-to-compile-and-run-an-example-in-Toro) to start with toro.